ComputerScienceHouse/csh-material-login/README.md

 ## Creating a Theme

 Just here to add a theme to the gallery?
-Simply create a folder in `src/login/resources/js/themes` named with a unique ID for your theme (lowercase alpha-numeric, no spaces), add any resources that your theme requires, and create a `theme.json` that describes your theme.
+Simply create a folder in `src/login/resources/themes` named with a unique ID for your theme (lowercase alpha-numeric, no spaces), add any resources that your theme requires, and create a `theme.json` that describes your theme.
 Take a look at the existing themes for an example.
 The supported options are:

 - `id`: The unique ID for your theme, same as its folder name.
 - `name`: A printable name for your theme that will appear in the theme gallery.
 - `authorUsername`: The theme author's username.
 - `authorName`: The theme author's name.
+- `dark`: Indicates the theme has a dark background and should use "dark mode" assets in the foreground
 - `stylesheets`: An array of stylesheets URLs (either absolute or relative to the theme) to be loaded with the theme.
 - `background`: Configures the page background.
   - `color`: A hex or RGB color value.
 Maps to the CSS `background-color` property.
   - `image`: A CSS image value.
 Maps to the CSS `background-image` property.
   - `size`: One of `auto|length|cover|contain|initial|inherit`.
 Maps to the CSS `background-size` property.
   - `repeat`: One of `repeat|repeat-x|repeat-y|no-repeat|initial|inherit`.
 Maps to the CSS `background-repeat` property.
 - `backgroundUrl`: A convenience property to set a background image that will cover the page.
-Should simply contain an absolute URL to the background image or a path relevant to the theme directory.
+Should simply contain an absolute URL to the background image or a path relative to the theme directory.
+- `logo`: A custom logo to replace the default CSH logo.
+Should contain an absolute URL to the logo image or a path relative to the theme directory.

 Example from the `gradient` theme: